Best Low Profile Graphics Card

 Like most other LP GPUs, this MSI RX 6400 Aero ITX is not worth the money compared to other full-size GPUs.

 Performance-wise, the RX 6400 is comparable to a full-size GTX 1650, the RX 6500 XT, and the RX 570.
 But, you can only get this kind of performance if you pair the card with a PCIe 4.0 motherboard.
-Otherwise, FPS will tank.
+Otherwise, FPS will plunge.

 image